 Daniel's friends and family have created a Petition requesting that Oklahoma officials free him because he is innocent.

-You can help Daniel by signing and sharing his freedom petition.
+You can help Daniel by signing his freedom petition.

 Your donation will contribute to the legal defense funds of Daniel and other innocent individuals who have been wrongfully accused or convicted.

 Thank you for taking a stand for justice!

 UNCUFF THE INNOCENT is proud to be contributing legal defense funds for wrongfully convicted Oklahoma City Police Officer Daniel Holtzclaw, who has been represented by the famous attorney Kathleen T. Zellner & Associates, whose fight to free Daniel is being continued by Oklahoma attorney James L. Hankins.

 Attorney Kathleen Zellner has righted more wrongful prosecutions than any other private attorney in the U.S. Among the exonerees Ms. Zellner has represented are Dr. Ray Spencer, a former police officer, and Ryan Ferguson.
 She is currently representing Steven Avery, who is featured in the "Making A Murderer" series on Netflix.

 Daniel Holtzclaw was wrongfully convicted in 2015 of sexually assaulting 8 out of thirteen African-American complainants after investigators' tunnel vision and flawed DNA analysis led detectives to reverse-engineer a case against Daniel following a single allegation uncorroborated forensic evidence.